 In the Pacific Northwest, it may be butterfly bush that most draws gardener and landscapers ire as an invasive shrub.
 There are plenty of other bushes that attract butterflies, so finding a substitute "butterfly magnet" should not be a problem.

 Northerners, who know it as a plant sold in hanging pots at nurseries, may be scratching their heads over the inclusion of lantana in this list.
 But in the Southeastern U.S., lantana is considered an invasive shrub.

 Here is another plant whose inclusion here among invasive shrubs may strike some as odd.
 What is more familiar than a privet hedge?
-If one were writing a dictionary entry for "privacy hedge," one might well accompany it with a picture of privet.
-In this case, familiarity breeds not contempt, but acceptance; yet this fast grower is, indeed, considered an invasive shrub in North America.
+If you were to write a dictionary entry for "privacy hedge," you would want to include a picture of privet.
+In this case, familiarity breeds not contempt, but acceptance.
+This fast grower is, indeed, considered an invasive shrub in North America.